 Much to everyone's surprise, Jane's tumors started to shrink.
 Today, three years later, she continues to teach and inspire her students.
 Her case is a testament to the potential of gene therapy as a viable treatment for mesothelioma.

 Fast forward to the present, and Mark's tumors have stopped growing.
 He is back to fighting fires and saving lives.
-His story shows that, when it comes to treating mesothelioma, sometimes taking a leap of faith can lead to incredible results.
+His story shows that, when it comes to treating mesothelioma, sometimes taking a leap of faith can lead to great results.

 These success stories serve as proof that the question, "Is there any treatment for mesothelioma?" can be answered with a resounding "Yes!"
 And not just that, these treatments can lead to meaningful, life-changing outcomes.
 Let's move now to the final section where we'll explore the future prospects in mesothelioma treatment.